Landscaping Archive

 If you see any of these problems, you may need drainage correction that will repair landscaping drainage elements so that they properly drain rain and other water sources away from problem areas.
 Central Services can repair many types of landscaping drainage systems, including French drains, sump pumps, surface drainage, and dry creek river beds.
 Contact us today if you think you may need help correcting a drainage problem and we’d be glad to assist you.

-4 Facts About Aeration
+4 Facts About Lawn Aeration

-As a homeowner, there is a lot to know about lawn care if you want a beautiful looking yard.
+As a homeowner, there is a lot to know about lawn care if you want a beautiful-looking yard.
 One of those things is aeration.
 Knowing what it is, when to do it, and if you need it are good to know so that you can have, not only a beautiful yard, but also a healthy lawn.
 Central Services, the expert in lawn care and lawn maintenance, offers aeration services and can help you determine if your lawn would benefit from an aeration treatment.
 Here are four facts you should know about aeration.

 1. What is aeration?

 Aeration is a process of perforating soil with small holes which allows air, water, and nutrients to penetrate the grass roots.
 The main reason for aerating is to decrease soil compaction and help roots grow deeply, producing a stronger and more vigorous lawn.
-Compacted soils have too many solid particles within a certain space which prevents proper circulation of air, water and nutrients within it.
+Compacted soils have too many solid particles within a certain space, which prevents proper circulation of air, water and nutrients within it.
 Excess lawn thatch or heavy organic debris buried under the grass surface can also starve the roots from these essential elements.

 2. How to determine if lawn aeration is needed?